Our Team

 Chantal completed both her Bachelor of Science in Communication Disorders degree and her Masters of Science in Speech-Language Pathology degree at Minot State University.
 Chantal has developed her career in both the healthcare and private therapy sectors.
 As a result, Chantal has experience working with various clients of all ages and backgrounds.
 Chantal has experience working with adults in the areas of swallowing disorders, voice disorders and communication rehabilitation secondary to strokes, progressive diseases, traumatic brain injuries, as well as other various causes.
 Additionally, Chantal has worked with children and adolescents in the areas of speech sound production and expressive/receptive language development.
 Chantal loves building relationships with clients and their families.
 Helping individuals communicate more effectively and meet their speech-language goals is always so rewarding!

-She is registered with the Saskatchewan Association of Speech-Language Pathologists and Audiologist (SASLPA), and is certified with the American Speech-Language Hearing Association (ASHA).
+She is registered with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK), and is certified with the American Speech-Language Hearing Association (ASHA).

 MEET OUR OCCUPATIONAL THERAPISTS: